francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

     1970/01/01 16:20:52 Server listening on port 8080
     ```

-    **Note**: You don't need to specify the container name, because you only have one container inside the pod.
+    > You don't need to specify the container name, because you only have one container inside the pod.

 ## Scaling the deployment